 Key information.
-For glossary and expla
+For glossary and explan

 link to further information, within this document or elsewhere.

 Policy consultation period 9 November 2024 to 10 January 2025

 Policy determined 10 February 2025

-Policy published on school website by 15 March 2025
+Policy published on school website 15 March 2025

 Policy contact Alex Waterman, Academy Head

 Amendments after determination

 DfE school number 878-2430

 Age range 4-11 primary school

-Early Years provision From the age of 2
+Early Years provision 1 From the age of 2

 Type of school Academy

 Admission authority Link Academy Trust

 Normal round intake Reception

 PAN for 2026-27 25

-Priority for children to another setting South Dartmoor Community College
+Priority for children to another setting 2 South Dartmoor Community College

 Priority for children from another setting Moretonhampstead School Nursery

 Designated religious character No

 Priority according to faith No

 Admissions catchment area Yes - see below

-Entitlement to local authority (LA) transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area
+Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
-If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority

-- for example priority for children of staff or an exceptional need.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

-When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted
+When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4

 Decision 16 April 2026

-When to submit an appeal from 15 May 2026 or from 20 school days after the refusal
+When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5

-Deadline to submit appeal 31 May 2026.
+Deadline to submit appeal 6 31 May 2026.
 Later appeals accepted.

 Deadline to hear appeal 24 July 2026

-When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception
+When to apply, in-year from 1 June 2026 for Year Groups 1 to 6

+· · · · · · · · · · · · · · · · · · · from 1 September 2026 for Reception

-Decision within 15 school days of an application
+Decision from 1 September 2026 for Reception within 15 school days of an application

-When to submit an appeal at any time after refusal

-there is no deadline

-''

-When to submit an appeal at any time after refusal
+DecisionWhen to submit an appeal

+within 15 school days of an application

-&lt;sup>1 All children must apply for admission to the school.
+1 All children must apply for admission to the school.
 This includes children at any Early Years setting.

-&lt;sup>2 A receiving school names 'feeder' schools in its own admissions policy.
+2 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-&lt;sup>3 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
+3 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
 See Devon's Education Transport Policy for full details of eligibility.

-&lt;sup>4 Late applications, made after the closing date, are considered after all timely applications.
+4 Late applications, made after the closing date, are considered after all timely applications.
 All places may have been offered to timely applications.
 Parents can make a case that they were unable to apply on time and if that is accepted the application will be considered as timely if possible.

-&lt;sup>5 Parents can submit appeals sooner than this but must have at least 20 school days to prepare an appeal if they wish.
+5 Parents can submit appeals sooner than this but must have at least 20 school days to prepare an appeal if they wish.

-&lt;sup>6 Where possible, normal round appeals submitted after the deadline will be heard by 24 July.
+6 Where possible, normal round appeals submitted after the deadline will be heard by 24 July.
 If that isn't possible, they will be heard within 40 school days of the appeal form being submitted.
 This may be after the autumn term has begun.